-Though I thoroughly love working with people in group workshops I've often wished I could work with students in a more individualized and less distracted setting, where I could really focus my attention on them individually, honoring their particular learning curve.
-Which is why I began opening up my own personal garden, occasionally, for much more individualized instruction, one or two students (you and your friend), at a time.
+Though I thoroughly love working with people in groups (classes, workshops), I love even more working with students in individualized and less distracted settings, where I can really focus my attention on them, individually, honoring their particular learning styles and curve.
+Which is why I sometimes up my personal garden for much more individualized instruction, one or two students (you and your friend), at a time.

 Imagine it.
 You arrive at my garden early (as early as you're willing to get here once the skies begin to lighten).
 I hand you a steaming mug of either coffee or tea (it could be a rich, cuppa PG Tips, or organic peppermint or raspberry leaf, grown right here in my garden), and then we walk through the garden (it's not that big but it is full of visual possibilities), so that you can begin to feel at home in it.
 We'll have already talked about those areas you'd like most to improve in your photographic journey and you'll have already sent me examples of your work, several of your images that really please you and a handful of less satisfying images that help me understand those areas where you feel stuck.

 I'll have already spent time with you by spending time with those images you've sent, and from them I will have crafted an 'assignment' for you to shoot that will help us build upon your strengths and address those areas that are still frustrating you.

 As the light begins to build within the garden I'll set you free to begin to explore with your camera (it truly doesn't matter to me whether it's your iPhone, a Point-and-Shoot, or an expensive, SLR), shooting with your customized 'assignment' in mind, and either working closely with you or leaving you be within your exploratory meditations, depending on your particular learning style.